lsmenicucci/mk-fdeps/README.md

 # `mk-fdeps`

-A binary that extracts dependencies between Fortran program units across multiple files and generates corresponding Makefiler recipes.
+A binary that extracts dependencies between Fortran program units across multiple files and generates corresponding Make recipes.
 Preprocessing and submodules are supported but not widely tested, please report bugs.

 Sample output:
 ```